dmdavidkov/YoutubeSummarAI/README.md

 The extension's options page allows users to customize various settings:

+1. Backend URL: This setting specifies the server address for video transcription and processing.
+By default, it's set to a local server (e.g., http://localhost:5000).
+You may need to adjust this URL based on your specific setup.
+To troubleshoot connection issues, check the service log file located at:
+   C:\ProgramData\YouTubeTranscriptionService\youtube_transcription_service.log

-1. Transcription Method:
+2. Transcription Method:
    - Choose between YouTube API or different Whisper models for transcribing video content.
    - Options include YouTube API, Whisper (Base), Whisper (Base English), Whisper (Tiny), etc.

-2. Process Locally:
+3. Process Locally:
    - Toggle between processing summaries locally or using an external AI provider.
    - Options: Yes or No

-3. AI Provider (when not processing locally):
+4. AI Provider (when not processing locally):
    - Select from various AI providers for summary generation.
    - Options are dynamically populated based on available providers.

-4. Provider-specific settings:
+5. Provider-specific settings:
    - Each AI provider has its own set of configurable options:
      - URL: The endpoint for the AI service
      - Input Selector: CSS selector for the input field